 Even before the Italian Renaissance in the 14th century, Europe had begun to experience a resurgence in art and growth in philosophical antiquity.
 For example, the 12th century shows the ascendance of the Carolingian Empire, known for its Latinized elements that revived the classical Latin texts and the founding of universities.

 Some highly literate expatriates ran away from the conflict between Christian kingdoms and Muslim Moors in medieval Spain.
 Some of these expatriates settled in Padua and Florence, Italy.
-Additionally, the defeat of Constantinople by the Ottomans made several medieval artists and academics fleed Eastern Rome to various parts of Europe, escaping with their literary skills and valuables such as manuscripts and ancient text.
+Additionally, the defeat of Constantinople by the Ottomans made several medieval artists and academics flee Eastern Rome to various parts of Europe, escaping with their literary skills and valuables such as manuscripts and ancient text.

 2 – The Black Death Theory